 Tips on How to Grow Hanging Strawberry Plants

-Now that you have selected the correct varietal of suitable hanging strawberry plants, it is time to choose a container for your hanging strawberry garden.
-The planter, often a wire basket should be 12-15 inches from top to bottom, deep enough for the roots.
+Now that you have selected the correct varietal of suitable hanging strawberry plants, it’s time to choose a container for your hanging strawberry garden.
+The planter, often a wire basket, should be 12 to 15 inches (31-38 cm.) from top to bottom, deep enough for the roots.
 With this diameter, there should be ample space for three to five plants.

 Line the basket with coir or peat moss to aid in water retention or purchase a self-watering basket and fill with soil combined with a good quality fertilizer or compost.
 Do not use moisture-retaining soils specifically made for use with ornamental plants on these edibles, as they contain hydrogels or chemical polymers.
 Yuck.